Transcript

 About this record

-The Commonwealth of Australia Gazette provides information about what is happening in the Australian Government including publishing the results of Federal elections and referenda.
-This document is the announcement of the results of the two questions put to Australian voters in the 1967 referendum.
+This issue of the Gazette announces the results of the two questions put to Australian voters in the 1967 referendum.

-The results of the nexus question, which can be seen in the left-hand column of the document, show that the alteration did not pass.
-This question received a vote of only 40.25% nationally with only one state, New South Wales, voting in favour of the proposed changes.
+The results of the nexus question can be seen in the left-hand column of the document.
+These results show that the alteration did not pass.
+This question received a nation-wide vote of only 40.25%.
+Moreover, the majority of people in only one state, New South Wales, were in favour of the proposed changes.
+There was a strong 'No' campaign relating to the nexus question in the lead up to the referendum.

 Related themes